Apply for a course

 - Check what the entry requirements are - do they accept your qualifications and will you meet the grades they want?
 If you are not sure you will need to contact the university’s admissions department by phone or email to check.
 Just because it isn’t on their list, doesn’t always mean that your application will not be considered.

 - You may select up to five courses.
-For most courses, you should try to apply between September 1st and January 15th.
-It is important to note, however, that applications for Oxford or Cambridge (Oxbridge), medicine, veterinary science, and dentistry must be completed before October 15th.
-Courses are competitive so an early application puts you in a stronger position.
+For most courses, you should try to apply between September 1st and January 31th (for 2024 entry).
+It is important to note, however, that applications for Oxford or Cambridge (Oxbridge), medicine, veterinary science, and dentistry must be completed before October 16th (for 2024 entry).
+Some courses are competitive so an early application can put you in a stronger position.

 - If you are not ready to apply by the recommended deadlines, a later application may be possible as long as courses are not full.